seanox/aspect-js/README.md

 Applications (SPAs) and Micro-Frontends.
-This application runtime extends the declarative nature of HTML with Expression Language, reactive rendering, additional declarative attributes, Model-View-Controller (MVC), view-model binding, events, interceptors, resource bundles, an immutable NoSQL DataSource, an integrated test environment, and more.
+This application runtime extends the declarative nature of HTML with Expression Language, reactive rendering, additional declarative attributes, Model-View-Controller (MVC), view-model binding, events, interceptors, resource bundles, an immutable XML data source, an integrated test environment, and more.

 __Recommendations for UI frameworks:__